 Moise Lumbala

-Lumbala Nguz Moise is the Year Five Primary teacher.
-Moise received his degree in Applied Demography and has a diverse background, previously working in the Congolese control office, at Trust Merchants Bank, and as a primary school teacher.
+Moise Lumbala Nguz is the year five primary teacher.
+Moise received his degree in applied demography and has a diverse background, previously working in the Congolese control office, at Trust Merchants Bank, and as a primary school teacher.
 He actively works against discrimination and believes working together to achieve your goals is vital.
 Moise enjoys working at the Malaika School to provide a quality education to the girls, and in his free time likes to laugh and have fun.

 Natacha Mosakwa Bayindo

-Natasha Mosakwa Bayindo is the Administrative Assistant at the school.
+Natasha Mosakwa Bayindo is the administrative assistant at the school.
 She enjoys working at Malaika as it is a unique school in the DRC where she is able to share some of her knowledge with the students, developing the educated girls of the future.
 Natacha is married with three children and is very thankful to Malaika and all of our supporters helping to make change in Kalebuka

 Nissi Nsenga Mukadi